yujunz/gitlab.com-runbooks/docs/patroni/postgresql-backups-wale-walg.md

 #### Other ####

-If WAL-E is not working, it will probably be something related with the network or S3.
+If `wal-push` is not working, it will probably be something related with the network or GCS.

 PostgreSQL is configured to archive to WAL-E upon some conditions, as specified via Chef:
 ```